vanitha-himagirish/Linux/Linux_File_System.md

 - /usr - Contains files and utilites that are shared between users
 - /var - variable data is stored, usually system logs but can also include other data

+#### What is LVM?
+LVM - Logical Volume Manager is a disk management solution that allow administrators to manage the disk and space more effectively.
+It also allows us to add, remove, resizing the size online in the existing volume.

 #### Structure of LVM
 - Physical Volume (PV): it is a whole disk or a partition of a disk
 - Volume Group (VG): corresponds to one or more PV